This Tip describes a request for proposal which explains why numbers aren’t enough because there is no name attached to the numbers.

 “A good decision is based on knowledge and not on numbers.”
 Plato

 As just one example, were the three management styles supposed to be authoritarian, democratic and laissez-faire, or directing, discussing and delegating?
-And if the last three were meant, would that have been labeled the three D’s of leadership instead?
+And if the last three were meant, would they be the three D’s of leadership instead?

 (By the way, I couldn’t find any business-related GIFT reference.
 If you know what it means, please let me know!)

-We like numbers.
-We understand numbers.
-We can easily remember three things.
+We like numbers and we understand them.
+It is easy to remember three things.
 We can even remember 5 items or 7 items (note the length of your phone number).
 If there is a numbered list, that indicates that the topic is not open-ended.
-We can gain the closure we desire because we will come to the last item on the list.
+We can gain the closure we desire.
+This is because we will come to the last item on the list.
 So, numbers are good.

 Except when they aren’t.

-I presume that the writer of the request for proposal had a very clear idea of what s/he wanted the leadership training to cover.
-S/he mistakenly assumed that any company that responded would know exactly what s/he meant.
+I presume that the writer of the request for proposal had a very clear idea of what they wanted the leadership training to cover.
+They mistakenly assumed that any company that responded would know exactly what they meant.

 I don’t- and my guess is that I’m not alone in my confusion.

-If you are currently or will be writing a request for proposal for training, please at least add a name to the numbered item, such as Blanchard and Hersey’s three primary management styles, or Kurt Mortensen’s 5 C’s of trust.
+If you are currently or will be writing a request for proposal for training, please do this.
+At least add a name to the numbered item, such as Blanchard and Hersey’s three primary management styles, or Kurt Mortensen’s 5 C’s of trust.
 That will provide the clarification and direction we need.

 Numbers alone aren’t enough.